 A decision aid for people with advanced renal cell carcinoma (kidney cancer)

-One of IKCC’s core beliefs is that patients and their families have an essential role to play in healthcare decisions that affect their lives.
-Our latest shared decision aid booklet was published in April 2018 and is called “My Treatment, My Choice”.
-It is written for people with metastatic kidney cancer and was written by a partnership team of patients, patient advocates and medical professionals who between them have supported thousands of kidney cancer patients worldwide.
+As patients and patient advocates for the kidney cancer community, IKCC believes that patients and their families have an essential role to play in healthcare decisions that affect their lives.
+Our decision aid booklet for people with advanced kidney cancer, was written by a collaborative team of patients, patient advocates and medical professionals who between them, have supported thousands of kidney cancer patients worldwide.

-You may find this shared decision making booklet contains some new medical information and words you are not familiar with.
-If you find it difficult to read all at once, it may be helpful to read it in sections or to reread it again at another time.
-The glossary at the end of the booklet is included to help you understand the medical terms that are used throughout the booklet.
+You may find that this booklet contains a lot of medical information and new terms.
+If you find it difficult to read all at once it may be helpful to read it in sections or to reread it again at another time.
+The “My kidney cancer dictionary” is included to help you understand the medical terms that are used throughout the booklet.